LeoEgidi/pivmet/paper/paper.md

 (ii) consensus clustering, where  a variant of the $k$-means algorithm is available; (iii) Dirichlet Process Mixture Models (DPPM).

-As far as we know from reviewing the scientific and informatic literature, the `pivmet` package is the only software designed to search pivotal units in a modern machine learning framework.
+As far as we know from reviewing the scientific and statistical literature, the `pivmet` package is the only software designed to search pivotal units in a modern machine learning framework.
 However, since its large applicability, it  exhibits some deep connections with some existing `R` packages commonly used for Bayesian statistics and clustering.
 Among them, the `pivmet` package:

 -  extends the `bayesmix` package [@bayesmix], which allows to fit univariate Gaussian mixtures, by allowing for sparse Gaussian univariate/multivariate mixtures;